Google has a new feature for Pixel phone users. It's called Call Screen, and it's designed to help you better understand who is calling and why.

 Here are some responses and what the caller will hear:

 - “Do you need to get a hold of them urgently?”

 - “Please remove this number from your mailing and contact list.
 Thanks, and goodbye.”

 - “They can’t talk right now, but they'll give you a call later.
 Thanks, and goodbye.”

 I can't understand

 - "It's difficult to understand you at the moment.
 Could you repeat what you just said?”

 When will Google Call Screen be available?

 Call Screen launched in October 2018, but only for Pixel 3 or Pixel 3XL owners.
-Google said it will come to the entire Pixel family - Pixel, Pixel XL, Pixel 2, and Pixel 2 XL - in November 2018.
-If you don't see Call Screen in the Phone app's settings, it's not available yet.
+Google said it would come to the entire Pixel family - Pixel, Pixel XL, Pixel 2, and Pixel 2 XL.
+In February 2020, the feature went live for all Pixel phones, even including the original device.